 Will I grow out of diabetes?

-No, you will always have diabetes.
+No, you will always have diabetes, but lots of research is happening to find a cure!

 Can I play sports?

 With diabetes you can lead a normal healthy life and if you play sports this will help control your blood glucose levels.